ccdaisy/Spiral-Knights-Model-Converter/README.md

 #WORK SO FAR
  - Improved file reading (Slightly faster reading) + Save/Open dialog (ONLY WORKS WITH XML RIGHT NOW.
 TUTORIAL IN RELEASES!)
- - Preparations for .DAT reading
+ - Small-scale .DAT reading (NOTE: Not in current release!)

 #ISSUES THAT HINDER WORK
  - Schoolwork